 In addition to the major news about SSNRI, CMS had a somewhat surprising announcement regarding changes to the U.S. Treasury Department’s Medicare Secondary Payer program.
 Beginning later this year, all communications from the Treasury Department will contain a recovery case identification number as the key identifier.
 The Treasury Department will provide no other identifier.
 It will be important for primary payers to capture this information to identify Treasury recovery claims properly and act promptly.

 As we continue to counsel, our suggested best practice to help avoid a Treasury recovery scenario is to properly identify, mitigate, and resolve conditional payment claims as soon as is practicable and certainly within the deadlines outlined by CMS’s contractor in the appropriate recovery correspondence.
-ISO Claims Partners will continue to provide updates on this change as CMS and/or Treasury provide more information.
+We will continue to provide updates on this change as CMS and/or Treasury provide more information.